Pima County Teen Court

 Each sentence includes a mandatory Basic Training Workshop, which discusses on juvenile law, the arrest process, and family communication.
 Letters of apology are also assigned, and defendants are to return to serve on the jury for minors referred to the program in the future.

-Other workshops discuss substance abuse, shoplifting, and anger management issues.
+Other workshops discuss substance abuse, shoplifting, goal setting, and anger management issues.
 Meditations are offered to resolve family disagreements and issues at home, as well as conflicts between peers.

 Appropriate Cases for Teen Court Referral